merenlab/merenlab.org/tutorials/infant-gut/index.md

 </div>

 OK.
 I made the previous display a bit prettier for you.
-If you kill the server, and import the state file the following way, and re-run the server,
+If you kill the server, and {% include PROGRAM name="anvi-import-state" text="import" %} the {% include ARTIFACT name="state" %} file the following way, and re-run the server,

 ``` bash
 anvi-import-state -p PAN/Enterococcus-PAN.db \